QuantEcon/lecture-source-py/rst_files/coleman_policy_iter.rst

 Our intuition for this result is that

-* the Coleman operator exploits more information because it uses first order and envelope conditions
+* the Coleman-Reffett operator exploits more information because it uses first order and envelope conditions

 * policy functions generally have less curvature than value functions, and hence admit more accurate approximations based on grid point information